 Radio button example

 Below is an example of what the radio button looks like in your browser.

 How to create a radio button on my HTML web page

-To create a radio button on a web page, use the <input> tag as shown below.
-In the example below, we are using the code from the radio button example to make a radio button followed by the "Example 1" text.
+To create a radio button on an HTML (hypertext markup language) page, use the <input> tag as shown below.
+In the example below, we use the code from the radio button example to make a radio button followed by the "Example 1" text.

 <input name="example" type="radio" value="V1"> Example 1

 If you want user input from a radio button, it must be included in a <form> tag.
-When submitted, it is often sent to a Perl, PHP, or Python script that performs various actions depending on the selected radio button.
+When submitted, it is often sent to a Perl, PHP (PHP: Hypertext Preprocessor), or Python script that performs various actions depending on the selected radio button.

 If you are using multiple radio buttons, and you want only one to be selected at once, give them the same name attribute, but give each a unique value attribute.
 For example, if we used the above code and wanted to create another radio button, it would still be named "example," but be given a different value.